45 Facts About the Strange and Impressive Shoebill Stork

 6. Shoebills are also seen in tropical swamps.
 Swamps are wet areas like marshes, but the dominant plant type is trees.

-7. The birds often live in areas that humans find hard to reach.
+8. They frequently live in areas that humans find hard to reach.
 There are still some mysteries attached to their life in the wild.

 In my experience, the International Union for Conservation of Nature (IUCN) uses matter-of-fact language to describe species and their problems in its Red List.
 Even the IUCN seems to be impressed by the shoebill, though.
 It says that it's "a large grey, stork-like waterbird with a fantastically unique bill.
 Unmistakable."

 9. The shoebill is a tall bird with predominantly blue-grey feathers.
 The flight and tail feathers are dark grey to black.
 The first feature that an onlooker notices is almost certainly the bird's huge bill.

 10. The light tan, pale orange, or pink bill is so large that it looks out of proportion in comparison to the rest of the body, especially in mature males.
 The bill is often decorated with black or blue-grey flecks.

 11. The bill of a mature adult is about nine inches long and almost four inches wide.
 It has a hook at its tip.